kdadabhoy/to-9km-and-beyond/README.md

 ## AtmosphereProperties:

 ### Overview:
-The purpose of this class is enable the calculations of AtmosphereProperties in a simple manner. ```A user will be able to create an object, set the height of that object, and instantly be able to get the atmosphere properties (imperial units) with basic function calls on the object.``` In general, and particularly because of the amount of classes in this project, this is extermely beneficial, for readability and removing excess code (without this class you'd need to implement these functions in every class that you would need them in).
+The purpose of the Atmosphere Properties Class is enable the calculations of atmosphere properties in a simple manner. ```A user will be able to create an object, set the height of that object, and instantly be able to get the atmosphere properties (imperial units) with basic function calls on the object.``` In general, and particularly because of the amount of classes in this project, this is extermely beneficial, for readability and removing excess code (without this class you'd need to implement these functions in every class that you would need them in).

 ### Disclosures / Assumptions:
 1. This class ```relies on the NASA emperical equations``` for the troposphere and stratosphere